WinQuota home

 A: Yes, every program works with credentials of standard user with minimal rights.
 You are able to escalate rights for a user at your own risk.

-Q: Does WinQuota have a possibility to notify me on my handy/pager of quota limits excess?
+Q: Does WinQuota have ability to notify me of quota limits excess via handy/pager?

 A: Yes; please read the notification questions section for details.